 Miss Burdett is the class teacher.

-Mrs Sim, Mrs Aitkins and Mrs Nelson are the Learning Support Assistant in the class.
+Mrs Handa, Mrs Bowes and Mrs Townson are the Learning Support Assistants in the class.

 This page will keep you well informed of what Year 6 are learning each term as well as important pieces of information.